Icenium/icenium-cli/README.md

 $ appbuilder simulate
 ```

-> In this version of the Telerik AppBuilder CLI, you cannot run the device simulator on Linux systems.
+> In this version of the AppBuilder CLI, you cannot run the device simulator on Linux systems.

-The Telerik AppBuilder CLI launches the device simulator.
+The AppBuilder CLI launches the device simulator.
 In the device simulator, you can change the target device form factor, mobile platform and version, and orientation.
 You can adjust the geolocation details, network connection configuration, file storage configuration, and the default contacts.
 You can debug your code using the built-in debug tools.

-For more information about the Telerik AppBuilder device simulator, see <a href="http://docs.telerik.com/platform/appbuilder/testing-your-app/running-apps-in-simulator/device-simulator" target="_blank">Running Apps in the Device Simulator</a>.
+For more information about the AppBuilder device simulator, see <a href="http://docs.telerik.com/platform/appbuilder/testing-your-app/running-apps-in-simulator/device-simulator" target="_blank">Running Apps in the Device Simulator</a>.

 <a name="device"><b>4.
 Run on device</b></a>

 > This operation is applicable to hybrid and native projects.

-To run your app on an Android device, install the Telerik Platform companion app, install the Cordova developer app for hybrid apps or the NativeScript developer app for native projects, navigate to the folder containing your project files and run the following command in the command line.
+To run your app on an Android device, install the Platform companion app, install the Cordova developer app for hybrid apps or the NativeScript developer app for native projects, navigate to the folder containing your project files and run the following command in the command line.

 ```bash
 $ appbuilder build android --companion
 ```

-After the operation completes, the Telerik AppBuilder CLI opens a new tab in your browser and shows a QR code for deployment in the developer app.
-On the device, use the built-in QR code scanner in the Telerik Platform companion app to scan the QR code and load the project in the respective framework-specific developer app.
-To toggle the built-in QR code scanner, run the Telerik Platform companion app, complete the tutorial and tap **QR Scanner**.
+After the operation completes, the AppBuilder CLI opens a new tab in your browser and shows a QR code for deployment in the developer app.
+On the device, use the built-in QR code scanner in the Platform companion app to scan the QR code and load the project in the respective framework-specific developer app.
+To toggle the built-in QR code scanner, run the Platform companion app, complete the tutorial and tap **QR Scanner**.

 With the developer app, you can deploy and test your Android apps without the need to configure any device drivers on your system, to configure your device for deployment, and to build an application package.
-You can get the Telerik Platform companion app from <a href="https://play.google.com/store/apps/details?id=com.telerik.PlatformCompanion" target="_blank">Google Play</a>.
+You can get the Platform companion app from <a href="https://play.google.com/store/apps/details?id=com.telerik.PlatformCompanion" target="_blank">Google Play</a>.
 You can get the Cordova developer app from <a href="https://play.google.com/store/apps/details?id=com.telerik.AppBuilder" target="_blank">Google Play</a>.
 You can get the NativeScript developer app from <a href="https://play.google.com/store/apps/details?id=com.telerik.NativeScript" target="_blank">Google Play</a>.

-To run your app on an iOS device, install the Telerik Platform companion app, install the Cordova developer app for hybrid apps or the NativeScript developer app for native projects, navigate to the folder containing your project files and run the following command in the command line.
+To run your app on an iOS device, install the Platform companion app, install the Cordova developer app for hybrid apps or the NativeScript developer app for native projects, navigate to the folder containing your project files and run the following command in the command line.

 ```bash
 $ appbuilder build ios --companion
 ```

-After the operation completes, the Telerik AppBuilder CLI opens a new tab in your browser and shows a QR code for deployment in the developer app.
-On the device, use the built-in QR code scanner in the Telerik Platform companion app to scan the QR code and load the project in the respective framework-specific developer app.
-To toggle the built-in QR code scanner, run the Telerik Platform companion app, complete the tutorial and tap **QR Scanner**.
+After the operation completes, the AppBuilder CLI opens a new tab in your browser and shows a QR code for deployment in the developer app.
+On the device, use the built-in QR code scanner in the Platform companion app to scan the QR code and load the project in the respective framework-specific developer app.
+To toggle the built-in QR code scanner, run the Platform companion app, complete the tutorial and tap **QR Scanner**.

 With the developer app, you can deploy and test your iOS apps without the need to provision them first.
-You can get the Telerik Platform companion app from the <a href="https://itunes.apple.com/bg/app/platform-companion/id1083895251" target="_blank">App Store</a>.
+You can get the Platform companion app from the <a href="https://itunes.apple.com/bg/app/platform-companion/id1083895251" target="_blank">App Store</a>.
 You can get the Cordova developer app from the <a href="https://itunes.apple.com/bg/app/telerik-appbuilder/id527547398?mt=8" target="_blank">App Store</a>.
 You can get the NativeScript developer app from <a href="https://itunes.apple.com/bg/app/nativescript/id882561588?mt=8" target="_blank">App Store</a>.

 > For Windows Phone, you can develop only hybrid apps.